utsavdotpro/utsavdotpro/README.md

 <div>
   <img height="60" align='left' src="./assets/agoda.png" style="object-fit:contain" />

-  I am currently employed with [**Agoda**](https://agoda.com/), one of the top travel companies in Asia, as a full-stack developer with prime focus on back-end.
+  I am currently employed with [**Agoda**](https://agoda.com/), one of the top travel companies in Asia, as a full-stack developer with prime focus on client-side of things exploring cross-platform development.
 </div>

 ---